AuPtZ/BenchmarkSS/www/info_Q4.md

 </div>

 Generally, Since SSP accepts input of oncogenic signatures, **drugs with score >0 may be agonistic to cancer, drugs with score <0 may be therapeutically beneficial against cancer.**
 Of note, table reordered the drugs by absolute value of Scores, rather than scaled scores, so that the top drugs may be sometimes polarized in up (>0) or down (<0).
 It is used when evaluate the overall response of signature.
-For example, if drugs of a specific PTD response to the oncogenic signature with mainly positive scores, the concentration and treat time may be inappropriate for further investigation.
+For example, if drugs of a specific pharmacotranscriptomic dataset response to the oncogenic signature with mainly positive scores, the concentration and treat time may be inappropriate for further investigation.

 SS_all compute signature across various signature search methods (SSMs) and generated prioritized drugs in same direction (up or down, it depends on user's choice).
 Subsequently, these drugs along with their respective ranks are incorporated into the [Robust Rank Aggregation (RRA)](https://doi.org/10.1093/bioinformatics/btr709) methodology.
 RRA is used to discern drugs that exhibit a consistently superior ranking compared to what would be expected under the null hypothesis of uncorrelated inputs.
 It further assigns a significance score for each drug, thereby providing a rigorous statistical basis for the prioritization.
 The RRA compute the significance of each drug, just like p-value and we convert it into score by logP.